Edythe Mae Gordon: Personal life

 Edythe Mae Chapman was born in Washington, D.C., likely June 4 sometime in the period 1895–1900; the date is uncertain because the existing documents differ on her birth year.
 She was raised by members of her mother's family, surnamed Bicks; nothing is known of her father.
 She was educated at M Street School (later renamed Dunbar High), a public school, and graduated in 1916.
-M Street School employed literary figures Anna J. Cooper, Carter G. Woodson, and Jessie Redmon Faust during Gordon's education and may have influenced her writing January 10, 1916, she married Eugene Gordon, then a student at Howard University and later a writer for the Boston Post and eventual founder of the Saturday Night Quill Club and the publication, Saturday Evening Quill.
+M Street School employed literary figures Anna J. Cooper, Carter G. Woodson, and Jessie Redmon Faust during Gordon's education and may have influenced her writing.
+On January 10, 1916, she married Eugene Gordon, then a student at Howard University and later a writer for the Boston Post and eventual founder of the Saturday Night Quill Club and the publication, Saturday Evening Quill.
 By 1919 they had moved to Boston but had ten separate addresses across ten years of attending college and publishing; Eugene and Edythe separated in 1932 and divorced in 1942.